jack-jiang1111/Teleswap-On-Sui/README.md

 -- safe math rescan all files
 -- reentrancy issue rescan
--- BURN and distribute fee should call burn instead, put the burn logic in the connector
+-- BURN and distribute fee should call burn instead, put the burn logic in the connector -- locker need to assert only accpect wbtc

--- locker need to assert only accpect wbtc
+-- Reward distribute system in ccexchange and cc transfer(made it in locker, send fee to lockers)

 Mainnet/testnet update
 -- All the function in burn_router_locker_connector needs to be public(package)